hanzoai/ROCm/docs/reference/precision-support.rst

 .. note::

   * Full support means that the type is supported natively or with hardware emulation.

   * Native support means that the operations for that type are implemented in hardware.
 Types that are not natively supported are emulated with the available hardware.
 The performance of non-natively supported types can differ from the full instruction throughput rate.
-For example, 16-bit integer operations can be performed on the 32-bit integer ALUs at full rate; however, 64-bit integer operations might need several instructions on the 32-bit integer ALUs.
+For example, 16-bit integer operations can be performed on the 32-bit integer ALUs at full rate;
+    however, 64-bit integer operations might need several instructions on the 32-bit integer ALUs.

   * Any type can be emulated by software, but this page does not cover such cases.

-Hardware type support
+Hardware data type support
 ==========================================

-AMD GPU hardware support for data types is listed in the following tables.
+The following tables provide information about AMD Instinct accelerators support for various data types.
+The MI200 series GPUs, which include MI210, MI250, and MI250X, are based on the CDNA2 architecture.
+The MI300 series GPUs, consisting of MI300A, MI300X, and MI325X, are built on the CDNA3 architecture.

 Compute units support
 -------------------------------------------------------------------------------